Strong Subject Test scores can strengthen your applications. They are worth taking even if the college doesn't require them.

 - English literature

 - Languages, including French, German, Japanese, Korean, and Spanish

 - History and social studies, including U.S. history and world history

 - Mathematics, including algebra, geometry, trigonometry, and statistics

 - Science, including biology, chemistry, and physics

-Most students take the Subject Tests toward the end of their junior year or at the beginning of their senior year.
-You should take the test as soon as possible after completing the course in that subject, while the material is still fresh in your mind.
-You'll also do better on the foreign language tests if you study a language for at least two years before taking it.
+You should take any Subject Test as soon as possible after completing the course in that subject, while the material is still fresh in your mind.
+You'll do better on the foreign language tests, however, if you study a language for at least two years before taking it.

-Which tests you take may also depend on what you are planning to study in college.
-For instance, if you plan to follow a "premed" track it would make more sense to take the biology test than the literature test.
+Your college plans may also influence which tests you take.
+For instance, if you plan to follow a premed track it would make more sense to take the biology test than the literature test.

-Before making a decision about how you'd like your scores handled, make sure that you understand the score-use and admissions policies of the colleges you're applying to.
-Some colleges require applicants to send the scores from every Subject Test sitting.
-But a college may give you the option to send only your best score if you take a test multiple times.
+If you take a subject test multiple times, a college may ask for all your scores or give you the option to send only your best score.
 This option, called Score Choice, is offered at no additional charge.
-If you do not choose to use it, the College Board will send colleges your entire Subject Test history.
+If you do not choose to use Score Choice, the College Board will send colleges all your Subject Test scores.
 For more information, check with the College Board.